The first call: from referral to opportunity

 Success bred new ideas: deeper CRM hooks, smart allocation pooling, and AI‑powered gift suggestions that skip duplicate brownies.
 We’ll reconnect this quarter to map the next sprint.

-Born West isn’t just a vendor; we are the team NetSuite calls when the whiteboard is still blank.
+Born West isn’t just a vendor, we're the team NetSuite calls when the whiteboard is still blank.